Glossary of Terms - Transgender

-- The classification of people as male or female.
-At birth infants are assigned a sex, usually based on the appearance of their external anatomy.
+- The classification of a person as male or female.
+At birth, infants are assigned a sex, usually based on the appearance of their external anatomy.
 (This is what is written on the birth certificate.)
-However, a person's sex is actually a combination of bodily characteristics including: chromosomes, hormones, internal and external reproductive organs, and secondary sex characteristics.
+A person's sex, however, is actually a combination of bodily characteristics including: chromosomes, hormones, internal and external reproductive organs, and secondary sex characteristics.

 - Gender Identity

-- One's internal, deeply held sense of one's gender.
+- A person's internal, deeply held sense of their gender.
 For transgender people, their own internal gender identity does not match the sex they were assigned at birth.
 Most people have a gender identity of man or woman (or boy or girl).
-For some people, their gender identity does not fit neatly into one of those two choices.
+For some people, their gender identity does not fit neatly into one of those two choices (see non-binary and/or genderqueer below.)
 Unlike gender expression (see below) gender identity is not visible to others.

 - Gender Expression

-- External manifestations of gender, expressed through one's name, pronouns, clothing, haircut, behavior, voice, or body characteristics.
-Society identifies these cues as masculine and feminine, although what is considered masculine and feminine changes over time and varies by culture.
-Typically, transgender people seek to make their gender expression align with their gender identity, rather than the sex they were assigned at birth.
+- External manifestations of gender, expressed through a person's name, pronouns, clothing, haircut, behavior, voice, and/or body characteristics.
+Society identifies these cues as masculine and feminine, although what is considered masculine or feminine changes over time and varies by culture.
+Typically, transgender people seek to align their gender expression with their gender identity, rather than the sex they were assigned at birth.

 - Sexual Orientation

-- Describes an individual's enduring physical, romantic and/or emotional attraction to another person.
+- Describes a person's enduring physical, romantic, and/or emotional attraction to another person.
 Gender identity and sexual orientation are not the same.
-Transgender people may be straight, lesbian, gay, or bisexual.
-For example, a person who transitions from male to female and is attracted solely to men would identify as a straight woman.
+Transgender people may be straight, lesbian, gay, bisexual, or queer.
+For example, a person who transitions from male to female and is attracted solely to men would typically identify as a straight woman.

 - Transgender (adj.)

 - An umbrella term for people whose gender identity and/or gender expression differs from what is typically associated with the sex they were assigned at birth.
 People under the transgender umbrella may describe themselves using one or more of a wide variety of terms - including transgender.
 Some of those terms are defined below.
-Use the descriptive term preferred by the individual.
-Many transgender people are prescribed hormones by their doctors to change their bodies.
+Use the descriptive term preferred by the person.
+Many transgender people are prescribed hormones by their doctors to bring their bodies into alignment with their gender identity.
 Some undergo surgery as well.
-But not all transgender people can or will take those steps, and a transgender identity is not dependent upon medical procedures.
+But not all transgender people can or will take those steps, and a transgender identity is not dependent upon physical appearance or medical procedures.

 - Transsexual (adj.)

 - An older term that originated in the medical and psychological communities.
-Still preferred by some people who have permanently changed - or seek to change - their bodies through medical interventions (including but not limited to hormones and/or surgeries).
+Still preferred by some people who have permanently changed - or seek to change - their bodies through medical interventions, including but not limited to hormones and/or surgeries.
 Unlike transgender, transsexual is not an umbrella term.
 Many transgender people do not identify as transsexual and prefer the word transgender.
-It is best to ask which term an individual prefers.
+It is best to ask which term a person prefers.
 If preferred, use as an adjective: transsexual woman or transsexual man.

 - Used as shorthand to mean transgender or transsexual - or sometimes to be inclusive of a wide variety of identities under the transgender umbrella.
 Because its meaning is not precise or widely understood, be careful when using it with audiences who may not understand what it means.
 Avoid unless used in a direct quote or in cases where you can clearly explain the term's meaning in the context of your story.

-- While anyone may wear clothes associated with a different sex, the term cross-dresser is typically used to refer to heterosexual men who occasionally wear clothes, makeup, and accessories culturally associated with women.
-This activity is a form of gender expression, and not done for entertainment purposes.
+- While anyone may wear clothes associated with a different sex, the term cross-dresser is typically used to refer to men who occasionally wear clothes, makeup, and accessories culturally associated with women.
+Those men typically identify as heterosexual.
+This activity is a form of gender expression and not done for entertainment purposes.
 Cross-dressers do not wish to permanently change their sex or live full-time as women.
-Replaces the term "transvestite."
+Replaces the term "transvestite".

 - Sex Reassignment Surgery (SRS)

-- Refers to doctor-supervised surgical interventions, and is only one small part of transition (see transition above).
+- Also called Gender Confirmation Surgery (GCS).
+Refers to doctor-supervised surgical interventions, and is only one small part of transition (see transition above).
 Avoid the phrase "sex change operation."
 Do not refer to someone as being "pre-op" or "post-op."
 Not all transgender people choose to, or can afford to, undergo medical surgeries.
 Journalists should avoid overemphasizing the role of surgeries in the transition process.

 - Gender Identity Disorder (GID)